 What is the cloud?
 This is a very common question, and the answer is surprisingly simple.
 Learn more about the cloud here.

 PCMD does not recommend using older Microsoft operating systems.
 In general over the years operating systems have improved in many ways including speed, reliability and security.
 Read this post if you would like to read our thoughts on the subject.

 A simple yet easily forgotten but very useful setting is to know where to set your DPI (dots per inch).
-Windows simply offers a slider for zooming text and that is all that is needed.
+This controls the size of fonts on the screen system wide.

-Power management is often over looked and there are a few settings that should be set depending on the type of device.
-When using desktop personal computers we recommend you run power management settings at High performance.
+Power management is often over looked, and there are a few settings that should be set depending on the type of device.
+PCMD walks you through how to set it to high performance.